Xuanphu108/math-expression-recognition/README.md

 ## ToDo

+2016 vs 2013?

+vocab on train or val?

-vocab size (437 vs 136)
+vocab size (437 vs 136) (Not much difference, update)

-teacher forcing

 Use a gru to only need h_0? **Shouldn't be a huge difference; but check anyway**